Chapter 20:

 Victor’s voice edged toward desperation.
 “You’re making a mistake.
 Do you think the world will wait for you to catch up?
 If we don’t do this, someone else will!”

-“I’ve given you my answer.
+“I’ve given my answer.
 It’s final.”

 The room was quiet again.

 Lucian let out a breath and rubbed his temples.
 “What's gotten into him?” he muttered.
-“First time I heard him being so desperate.”
+“First time I heard him so desperate.”

 Something about the way he said it… It didn’t sound like frustration.
 It sounded like a promise.

-And that’s what unsettled me most of all.
+And that’s what unsettled me most.

 * * *

 Lucian suggested a trip to the beach.
-It was rare—almost unheard of—for the three of us to get away together, and the moment he brought it up, I saw Noah’s entire face light up.
+The moment he brought it up, I saw Noah’s entire face light up.
 He bounced on his toes, already rattling off all the things he wanted to do.
-His excitement was infectious.
+Lucian even laughed more than usual, joking that he will try to squeeze the whole fridge into the car.

 It was shaping up to be a perfect day.